justjosephine/ai-emotion.github.io/landing.md

 ---
-title: Landing
+layout: landing
-layout: Emotions in human-machine conversations.
+title: Emotions in human-machine conversations.
 A communicative approach.
 description: 'A project about humans, machines, emotions and what that has to do with communication.'
 image: assets/images/pic07.jpg
 nav-menu: true